 - How can we acquire knowledge of truth?
 Facts/history/biology etc. must be understood through the lens of victims/oppressors-Project 1619 for history, LGBTQ for gender identity/biology etc. Education is key: schools must impart knowledge through this grid.

 - Meaning and hope come from solidarity with my identity group and other victims and our liberation and empowerment.
 Revolution=Winning the power game.

 A Christian worldview also has much to say about giving justice to the oppressed.
 But since it defines sin as rebellion against God and offers the good news of Jesus’ death and resurrection as the way to be reconciled to God, it intrinsically offers grace to sinners and seeks reconciliation in relationships with God and people.
+This reconciliation leads to intimacy with God and his Son and the transforming work of his Spirit to see real change in individuals and communities.
 Without the gospel at the core of the solution for how to fix our brokenness, cities will continue to be plagued with poverty, drugs, violence and racial tension.
 A secular worldview based on critical theory results in cancel culture and endless, divisive, power struggles, with little to no grace for those who offend or resist.

 As believers we can work for social justice from a Christian worldview, promoting dialogue and being serious about making change.
 I highly recommend George Yancey’s Beyond Racial Gridlock as a roadmap to social justice without the graceless power struggle of Marxism and Critical Theory.
 May God help us to seize this cultural moment with a gospel message and a commitment to see real change for people who have seen too much oppression and discrimination for too long.